Skip to main content

 The State Secretariat for Energy and Climate Policy within the Ministry of Innovation and Technology oversees energy and climate policies.

-Created in 1994, the Hungarian Energy and Public Utility Regulatory Authority (MEKH) is the independent body in charge of regulating the electricity and gas sectors.
+MEKH, the Hungarian Energy and Public Utility Regulatory Authority, is the independent body in charge of regulating the electricity and gas sectors.

 • Energy Companies